sebw/blog.wains.be/content/posts/2022/2022-08-30-netplan-vlan-virtual-machines.md

       addresses: [10.40.0.2/16]
 ```

-Run `netplay apply` and of you go.
+Run `netplay apply` and off you go.

 The metric is needed to define which NIC gets priority to the outside world.